The Modular Strategy: Big-City Expertise for Main Street Budgets

 When you try to speak to everybody, you end up speaking to nobody.

-This module builds buyer personas and/or customer journey mapping so you know:
+This builds buyer personas and/or customer journey mapping so you know:

 • What customers care about before they call.